From: Cathy Michael, Communication and Legal Studies Librarian

 If you have not already, book a library instruction session for your class.
 Instruction sessions can be arranged at any time over the course of the semester; they are most effective after students have research topics.
 I can demonstrate our databases and search techniques and / or have a research session where I’m available to answer specific research questions.
 The format is flexible and can include a hands-on assignment.
 The duration is also flexible — I’ve visited classes ranging from 15 minutes to 90 minutes!
 There are two ways to accomplish this: 1) send me an email with the where and when of the class visit along, or 2) fill out the following form: Request for Library Instruction.

 I am able to create short (5 minutes or less) instructional videos that can be embedded in Sakai.
-I encourage all faculty to assign students of all levels our Plagiarism tutorial that can be found on the Research Guide tab of the library’s homepage under Research 101 (right column).
+I encourage all faculty to assign students of all levels our Plagiarism tutorial that can be found on the Guides tab of the library’s homepage under Research 101 (right column).
+I can post them to Kaltura, too.
+I can also embed Lynda.com tutorials in my research guides.

 Research Guides for Sakai or your course website